Should you EAT Lancet?

 - The Vegetarian Myth with Lierre Keith.

-Many people believe that the modern agricultural practices used to raise cattle (i.e. confined animal feeding operations), as well as the large scale monoculture farms that are reliant on fossil fuel-based fertilisers and chemical pesticides, are unsustainable.
-However, it may be wiser to look at how we can improve current practices rather than trying to abandon meat.
+Many people believe that the modern industrial agricultural practices used to raise cattle (i.e. confined animal feeding operations), as well as the large scale monoculture farms that are reliant on fossil fuel-based fertilisers and chemical pesticides, are unsustainable.
+However, it may be wiser to look at how we can improve current practices rather than trying to abandon meat altogether.

 While the EAT Lancet’s 15% protein target would meet the minimum daily intake of protein, it’s worth noting that this is only the minimum required amount to prevent deficiency.

 Your body craves nutrients, including protein, and will continue to eat until it gets what it needs.
-I think you should consume as much protein as your body craves.
 If you’re trying to lose body fat, then prioritising a higher protein percentage can be a useful hack.

 After spending a LOT of time looking at how we can optimise our food choices for nutrient density, I have found again and again that you cannot create a diet that has high levels of vitamins, minerals and essential fatty acids that is low in protein.